Exponential Family Model-Based Reinforcement Learning via Score Matching: Score matching vs maximum likelihood estimation

-\paragraph{Confidence Set Construction.} Once we have fixed the regularization parameters, the main distinction between SMRL, Exp-UCRL, and LC$^3$ is the confidence set construction.
+Once we have fixed the parameter $\lambda$ for each algorithm, the main distinction lies in the confidence set construction.
 While all three algorithms essentially utilize the same optimistic planning procedure, optimistic planning depends on the confidence sets constructed in each episode.
-The policies that are chosen and the resulting datasets that are generated will be different in all three algorithms.
+The chosen policies and the resulting trajectories will be different in all three algorithms.
 The confidence sets constructed for each paper are essentially the tightest self-normalized bound one can prove, so it is hard to directly compare the confidence sets from paper to paper due to the difference in analyses.
-Generally speaking, SMRL uses Frobenius norm bounds (\Cref{thm:concentration}), Exp-UCRL uses a mixture of both Frobenius and spectral \cite[Sec.~3.1]{chowdhury21} , and LC$^3$ uses only spectral norm bounds \cite[Eq.~3.2]{kakade2020information}.
+Generally speaking, SMRL uses Frobenius norm bounds (\Cref{thm:concentration}), Exp-UCRL uses a mixture of both Frobenius and spectral \cite[Sec.~3.1]{chowdhury21}, and LC$^3$ uses only spectral norm bounds \cite[Eq.~3.2]{kakade2020information}.

-\paragraph{Regret Guarantee.} In terms of the regret guarantee, \Cref{thm:smrl-regret} gives us a regret guarantee of $\tilde{O}\inparen{\sqrt{d_\phi d_\psi \cdot (\sigma^4 d_\phi d_\psi + H) H^2 T}}$, while a bound of $\tilde{O}\inparen{\sqrt{d_\phi^2 d_\psi^2 \inparen{1+ \sigma^{-2} B_\star^2 B_\phi^2 H} H^2 T}}$ can be derived for Exp-UCRL.
+\paragraph{Regret guarantee.} In terms of the regret guarantee, \Cref{thm:smrl-regret} gives us a regret guarantee of $\tilde{O}\big(\sqrt{d_\phi d_\psi \cdot (\sigma^4 d_\phi d_\psi + H) H^2 T}\big)$, while a bound of $\tilde{O}\big(\sqrt{d_\phi^2 d_\psi^2 (1+ \sigma^{-2} B_\star^2 B_\phi^2 H) H^2 T} \big)$ can be derived for Exp-UCRL.
 Note that the latter bound depends polynomially on the scale of $W_0$ and $\phi$. \citeauthor{kakade2020information} (Remark 3.5) give a bound for LC$^3$ of $\tilde{O}(\sqrt{d_\phi (d_\phi + d_\psi + H) H^2 T})$, without polynomial dependence on $\sigma^2$ and the scale of $W_0$ and $\phi$.
 We conjecture that the $\sigma^2$ dependence is an artifact of our analysis, but it is less clear whether the dependence on $d_\phi, d_\psi$ can be improved.